 - You prefer to have the documentation of the testing of your installation on site and purchase the test schedule CFR2001, and you ask for a qualified Malvern service engineer to go through the tests and document every step.
-Since this is quite a time intensive, the engineer would be on an hourly rate, as this is an additional service to any standard installation visit.
+Since this is quite a time intensive, the engineer would be on an hourly rate.
+And this is an additional service to any standard installation visit.

 Hope the above eliminated some confusion about the special electronic signature mode of the Zetasizer software!

 - Can I use the Zetasizer for studying…?

 - New Nanosizer users – quick guide to perfection